-What information do we hold about you?
+What types of information we hold about you

 Our website automatically logs certain information about every request made of it.
 Our website does not automatically capture or store personal data from visitors to the site, other than to log your IP address and session information.
 Session information includes the time and duration of your visit to the site and the browser used.

-How we use your information?
+How we use your information

 Third party cookies